 You might be surprised how much money you could save after only one month of doing this.
 Put that money toward debt repayment, add it to your emergency fund, or save it for something special.

 Ready to really overhaul your finances?
-Check out The Total Money Makeover.
+Check out the Overspending Rescue Plan.
 It just might change your life!

 8. Create and stick to a budget